aido-dev/aido/README.md

   - `.github/workflows/aido-explain.yml`
   - `.github/workflows/aido-suggest.yml`

-Each workflow builds a prompt from PR context (title, body, changed files, **truncated diff ~15k chars**), calls the selected provider/model, and **posts a PR review with inline, applyable suggestions (when applicable)**.
+Each workflow builds a prompt from PR context (title, body, changed files, **truncated diff ~15k chars**), calls the selected provider/model, and **posts a PR review with inline, applyable suggestions (when applicable), validated by a robust layer to ensure safety and accuracy**.

 ---